CartoDB/carto-vl/docs/guides/02-using-sources.md

 ```

 #### When to use SQL?
-You have a CARTO account, with several custom datasets, and you want to visualize them in a layer, applying some kind of transformation to the source, from a simple filter to more advanced analysis.
+You have a CARTO account, with several custom datasets, and you want to visualize them in a layer, applying some kind of transformation to the source, from a filter to more advanced analysis.

 ---